50 Votes here (click stars to vote)

 But what happens when a hill turns up?
 Even a small hill can be a big challenge if you don't know what to expect and haven't prepared.

-To put the record straight first - hills never get easy.
+To put the record straight first - hills never get 'easy'.
 They get easier with experience, but then you go faster.
 However casual that cyclist might look as he races past you on the hill, be assured that he is also suffering.
 Suffering faster, it is true, but suffering all the same.
-Hills hurt.
+Hills hurt - those little slopes you call hills when you start out you may not even notice a couple of years later, but there are always longer, steeper hills somewhere else!

-Hills for me, are still the greatest pleasure of cycling.
-They are the best time to really push yourself to the limit, and the pleasure of going 'fast' up a hill that you know you would barely have got up at all a couple of years earlier is very real.
+Hills for me are still the greatest pleasure of cycling.
+They are the best time to really push yourself to the limit, and the pleasure (and sense of achievement) of going 'fast' up a hill that you know you would barely have got up at all a couple of years earlier is very real.

 Once you have recognised that hills are and always will be difficult, how should you approach them?